 Let It Go Themed Crafts:

 This unique craft is designed for children, but it can also be useful for adults.
 The colorful spinner is a visual representation of prayers being left with God and becoming a beautiful swirl of peace.
-All you need for this craft are cardstock circles, dot sticker, markers and string.
+All you need for this craft are cardstock circles, dot stickers, markers, and string.

 Do You Want to Draw a Snowman?